jordbick/DFESW7-Project/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Possible improvements for future revisions of the project
+## Possible improvements for future revisions
 As mentioned above I would like to implement enums to restrict the pokemon types that can be inputted.
 I would also like to include further custom queries such as 'find by type' as I originally intended and to include the use of DTOs.
 Finally, a front end would be important to implement but this was outside the scope of this project.

 ## Postman-API Acreenshots